mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 2.9.5 September 14, 2020 =
+* Fix a conflict with OceanWP theme from registering select2 JS unnecessarily

 = 2.9.4 September 12, 2020 =
 * Fixed images not appearing when selecting that they be "fullsize"